Bridging the gap between science and everyday practice.

 Navigating change ...together

-Many people involved with horses would agree horse sport and racing has a PR problem.
+Many people involved with horses would agree horse sport and racing have a PR problem.
 Questions about horse welfare are increasing and growing louder - and yet - just about every horse person we have ever met loves their horses, cares about them and works hard to give them the best care possible.

 So why are the public and animal welfare scientists so concerned about horse welfare?
 Is this criticism justified?
 Is the industry doing its best to change or is welfare washing real?
 How do we create an industry where horses truly do enjoy great welfare?